thoughtpivot/scribe/README.md

 # Scribe

 Scribe is a RESTful API server that brings component-based architecture to data modeling.
-Just as modern frontend frameworks like Vue and Flight organize their applications into components, Scribe organizes your data into logical, self-contained components and subcomponents that can be composed and related to each other.
+Just as modern frontend frameworks like Vue and React organize their applications into components, Scribe organizes your data into logical, self-contained components and subcomponents that can be composed and related to each other.

 ## Project Structure